 History of the Project

-The City of Lee’s Summit has been conducting an Analysis of Impediments to Fair Housing Choice (AI) since early 2018 and the project is scheduled to be completed by the summer of 2019.
+The City of Lee’s Summit completed an Analysis of Impediments to Fair Housing Choice (AI) in the summer of 2019.
 AI is a federal mandate for the Entitlement Communities of the U.S. Department of Housing and Urban Development (HUD) programs to implement the Fair Housing Act.
 Be a part of the City’s effort to better understand the issues related to housing, housing choice and overall quality of life of its citizens in order to draft future goals and policies to address identified impediments to fair housing choices.

 What is AI?

 Analysis of local and regional housing patterns and opportunities